electrode-io/electrode/docs/chapter1/intermediate/create-a-electrode-component/develop-main-component.md

 #### Develop main high-level component

 Replace the code in `<your-component>/packages/<componentName>/src/components/<your-component>.jsx` with the code below.
-Change all references from the literal `your-component or YourAwesomeComponent` to your actual component name:
+Change all references from the literal `your-component or YourComponent` to your actual component name:

 ```js